Ilios-Studio/teetsh-test/README.md

 - Project structure definition and trade-offs between technologies
 - DTO extraction from the provided dataset (IRL we would have a different domain interface for the frontend than the API DTO but for simplicity we stick to the provided dataset)
+- Accessibility -> review of code to improve accessibility and fix possibly missing aria attributes or wrong html semantic
+- Help on some css attrs, especially for tailwind conf

 ## Points of attention